-Water temperatures ranged from 59-62 degrees which was perfect for spawning.
+Water temperatures ranged from 59-62 degrees which were perfect for spawning.
 The Bay to Shades beach on the main lake was the range we fished.
-Key depths were 4-10 feet of water which produced the best bite throwing jerk baits, drop shots, ned rigs and galidas grubs.
+Key depths were 4-10 feet of water which produced the best bite throwing jerk baits, drop shots, ned rigs, and galidas grubs.

 Antonio and his brother Matthew are looking forward to their next adventure on Lake Erie with Captain Mark.

 Come Visit Erie and see what it can offer you.
 Whether you have your family or just love to bass fish for smallmouth bass, Erie PA can provide you with memories for a lifetime.
 Smallmouth bass fishing is the best outdoor activity you can experience this time of year.
 Trophy Smallmouth Bass Fishing is at its prime!
 It will continue to stay great as well.
 Let’s get you hooked up as we know Captain Mark would love to fish with you next time on Lake Erie!

 Come Visit Lake Erie and Catch Yours Today…

 If you enjoyed this post, you might also enjoy this fishing report from the same area.